Table of Contents

 Surfactant – SURFace-ACTive-AgeNT

-Without surfactants, the enormous surface tension at the water/air interface leads to irreversible collapse of alveoli during exhalation (atelectasis = not inflated alveolus).
+Without surfactants, the enormous surface tension at the water/air interface leads to an irreversible collapse of alveoli during exhalation (atelectasis = not inflated alveolus).

 The major component (90%) of the anti-atelectasis factor consists of phospholipids (dipalmitoylphosphatidylcholine = lecithin) and the remainder (10%) is composed of surfactant proteins.
 The phospholipids lower the surface tension of the fluid film on the alveolar surface.
 Surfactant is produced and secreted by type II pneumocytes and is stored in organelles known as lamellar bodies.